The central set and its application to the Kneser-Poulsen conjecture: Introduction

 \subsection{Main results}

-In this paper we introduce a new tool in the study of the Kneser-Poulsen conjecture.
-This tool is based on new results about central sets and about \textit{relative central sets} which we define in Section~\ref{rel_cut_loc_sec}.
+In this paper we introduce a new approach to the Kneser-Poulsen conjecture.
+Our approach is based on new results about central sets and about \textit{relative central sets} which we define in Section~\ref{rel_cut_loc_sec}.

-As an illustration of our method, we prove the following new special case of the Kneser-Poulsen conjecture in a 2-dimensional spherical or hyperbolic space:
+Applying our method, we prove the following new special case of the Kneser-Poulsen conjecture in the 2-dimensional sphere and the hyperbolic plane:

-\begin{theorem} If the union of a finite set of (not necessarily congruent) disks in $\bbS^2$ or $\bbH^2$ is simply connected then the area of the union of these disks cannot increase after any contractive rearrangement. \end{theorem}
+\begin{theorem} If the union of a finite set of (not necessarily congruent) closed disks in $\bbS^2$ or $\bbH^2$ has a simply connected interior, then the area of the union of these disks cannot increase after any contractive rearrangement. \end{theorem}

-We believe that further development of the approach suggested by this paper, can potentially improve currently known results about the Kneser-Poulsen conjecture not just in 2-dimensional spaces, but also in spaces of arbitrary dimension.
+We hope that further development of the approach suggested by this paper, can improve currently known results about the Kneser-Poulsen conjecture not just in 2-dimensional spaces, but also in spaces of arbitrary dimension.
 We describe our approach in Section~\ref{method_sec}.
 The proofs of all lemmas stated in Section~\ref{method_sec}, are given in Section~\ref{cut_locus_sec}.

 It is worth mentioning that in contrast to the previously known results, the proof of Theorem~\ref{main_theorem} is not based on the consideration of a continuous contraction.
-Moreover, the proof of Theorem~\ref{main_theorem} for the cases of the sphere and the hyperbolic plane (as well as the Euclidean plane) is the same, which makes it more plausible that if the general Kneser-Poulsen conjecture holds in the Euclidean spaces, it should also hold in the spherical and hyperbolic spaces.
+Moreover, the proof of Theorem~\ref{main_theorem} for the cases of the sphere and the hyperbolic plane (as well as the Euclidean plane) is the same, which provides another evidence for the hypothesis that if the general Kneser-Poulsen conjecture holds in the Euclidean spaces, it should also hold in the spherical and hyperbolic spaces.
 At the same time, according to~\cite{Csikos_Kunszenti}, there are no other complete connected Riemannian manifolds in which the Kneser-Poulsen conjecture can possibly be true.